Lalapinkbun/La-Spin/Achievement.md

 11. **Full House** -> get 3 same shape first or last and 2 shape first or last.
 pretty big huh?

+# v1.2.0 added

+> [!NOTE]
+> These are just a plan, the full achievement will be updated in v1.2.0